timothylee58/SlackBot-Project/README.md

 - Scheduled weather updates posted to a Slack channel at regular intervals
 - A built-in cron scheduler sends weather updates during specified periods.
-- Interactive Slack message with buttons linking to weather maps
+- Interactive Slack message with buttons linking to interactive weather maps
 - Cached weather data to minimize unnecessary API calls
 - Weather data is cached for 5 minutes to optimize API requests.
 - Interactive map interface for displaying weather updates based on coordinates.